 Even during hard times – especially during hard times – we must defend the Constitution.
 Americans United is playing a lead role in protecting our constitutional right to religious freedom as new attempts to undermine church-state separation surface in response to the COVID-19 outbreak.

 We know that the only way to guarantee religious freedom is to keep religion and government separate.
 Granting special privileges to religion during this coronavirus crisis puts religious freedom and public health at risk.

 We applaud the faith communities that are finding creative ways to worship together remotely, and we hope people will find comfort by participating in virtual services.
 We may be physically apart, but we will get through this public health crisis together – even if it’s together in new ways.

-AU has sent letters to Arkansas Gov. Asa Hutchinson, Connecticut Gov. Ned Lamont, Indiana Gov. Eric Holcomb, Iowa Gov. Kim Reynolds, Kansas Gov. Laura Kelly, Michigan Gov. Gretchen Whitmer, New Mexico Health Secretary Kathyleen Kunkel and Tennessee Gov. Bill Lee, urging them to protect the public health & religious freedom by including houses of worship in their executive orders preventing people from gathering in large groups.
+AU also sent letters to Arkansas Gov. Asa Hutchinson, Connecticut Gov. Ned Lamont, Indiana Gov. Eric Holcomb, Iowa Gov. Kim Reynolds, Kansas Gov. Laura Kelly, Michigan Gov. Gretchen Whitmer, New Mexico Health Secretary Kathyleen Kunkel and Tennessee Gov. Bill Lee, urging them to protect the public health & religious freedom by including houses of worship in their executive orders preventing people from gathering in large groups.
 After our letters, both Kansas and New Mexico changed their public health orders to include religious services in their bans on large gatherings.